jamco1229/jamco-personal/content/posts/Making this website.md

 ---
 layout: post
-title: Making this website
+title: About This Website
-date: 2023-02-21
+date: 2023-02-23
-eleventynavigation:
+eleventyNavigation:
-  key: about-making-this-website
+  key: About Website
-  parent: News
   order: 1
+  parent: Posts
 ---

 Hello there!